 The Star Bunkhouse is an independent hostel ran by Emma and Pete.
 Although the hostel can be used in a shared capacity, which is what it was like when I stayed.
 It can also be booked out for sole use.
 Funny something I’d commented before I’d read that they offered that option!

 There is free Wi-Fi available; this works better in the social areas downstairs.
 Although I was lucky enough to have a room directly above.
 So for me, it worked perfectly in my room too!

 Emma had emailed me to confirm my arrival time.
 I was travelling from Pembrokeshire National Park and had given an approximate time.
-However, my plans on the day changed and I arrived earlier than expected.
+However, my plans for the day changed and I arrived earlier than expected.

 Outside there was a personal blackboard message to knock on the cottage and Emma’s mum would let me in.
 I would have been happy to wait since I was the one who was early.
 But I needed to use the toilet so opted to knock!